fallahn/RoboMower/ReadMe.md

 Programmable lawn mowing fun!

-Using a simple Locoscript style programming language, program your lawn mower to cut the grass in the most effecient was possible.
+Using a simple LOGO style programming language, program your lawn mower to cut the grass in the most effecient was possible.

 Built using [xygine](https://github.com/fallahn/xygine)!